 Let’s look at some of the ways in which you can carry a backpack.
 Especially a heavy one full of books, without putting too much strain on yourself, your muscles, your back or on any nerves or vertebrae.

 1. Try Not to Look Too Cool

-It’s tempting to swing your backpack around like you don’t give a care, hang it loosely from one shoulder, have the straps pulled out so that it hangs low, and generally make a fool out of yourself just look cool and casual.
+It’s tempting to swing your backpack around like you don’t give a care.
+Hang it loosely from one shoulder or have the straps pulled out so that it hangs low.
+But you can hurt your back or neck just to look cool and casual.

 2. Use Both Straps All the Time

 Never, ever wear your backpack over one shoulder like a duffle bag.
-This is a great way to pull a muscle (the guys in gym will laugh at you for pulling a muscle in such a lame way, anyway), pull yourself out of chiropractic alignment, pinch a nerve, and cause you to walk with a gimpy limp.
+This is a great way to pull a muscle (the guys in gym will laugh at you for pulling a muscle in such a lame way, anyway).
+You could also pull your back out of alignment or pinch a nerve.
+It could also cause you to walk with a gimpy limp.

 3. Weight the Bottom of the Backpack First

 Put the heaviest stuff in the bottom of your backpack.
 This allows the bag to hang correctly and properly in a nice, flat manner when it is hanging correctly from your shoulders.

 Put your notebooks and larger textbooks in first.
 Then, shove them back and stick smaller books on their back directly on the floor of the backpack in front.
 This keeps the bulk and the weight of the backpack nice and flat on the floor of the bag.